Ynn/selfstar/intro-runtime.md

 Let's see how to get the list of bundles.

 Open a browser and go to <{#link_web_console#}/bundles>.
-You have then to provide a username and a password (admin and admin bu default!).
+You have then to provide a username and a password (admin and admin by default!).

 ![The Web Management Console](img/intro-runtime/webconsole.png)

-You get the (long) list of all the bundles installed in your OSGi environment.
-There is no bundle of your own so far: all these bundles are system bundles.
-You don't really need to know these system bundles!
-Names can give an indication (*Apache Log4J* is obviously a bundle providing the well-known [log4j](http://logging.apache.org/log4j/1.2/) library).
+You get the (long) list of the bundles installed in your OSGi environment.
+There is no bundle of your own so far: all these bundles are system bundles (*Apache Log4J* is obviously a bundle providing the well-known [log4j](http://logging.apache.org/log4j/1.2/) library).

 The console provides detailed information about bundles.
 Four attributes are of high interest: